-Sienna is one survivor who managed to escape domestic violence.
-She hopes her story will help other women escape an abusive relationship.
+Sienna found the will power to escape domestic violence and hopes her story will help other women leave an abusive relationship and take back control of their lives.

 Fitness for me was the start of a way out